WalletScrutiny/WalletScrutinyCom/_posts/2022-09-12-On-Lightning.md

 A typical transaction [weighs 212 bytes](https://bitcoinops.org/en/tools/calc-size/).

 212 / 6.5 ... that's 33.
-Humans could do on average one transaction every 33
+Humans could do on average *one transaction every 33
-years.
+years*.

 If on the other hand, we wanted to do an average of 5 transactions per person per day, personal demand would be 33 * 360 * 5 = 59400 times higher.
 That would mean either of:

-* a block size of 60GB.
+* a *block size of 60GB*.
 Every ten minutes.
-* only 1/59400 can use Bitcoin.
+* only *one in 60k* humans can use Bitcoin.
 A pretty small club.

 Five transactions per day per person is probably the order of magnitude the current financial system handles between Visa, PayPal, bank wires and cash